Is India Safe For Solo Female Travellers? My First-Day Scare & What I learnt

 Yes, with precautions and a focus on safer regions or familiar areas.

-When discussing the reason as to why this particular person didnโt want to travel to India solo again, it was to do with the fact that she has a lot of technical equipment (for work) on her like a camera and a drone etc.
+When discussing the reason why this particular person didn’t want to travel to India solo again, it was to do with the fact that she has a lot of technical equipment (for work) with her, like a camera and a drone, etc.

-I too travelled to India with almost ยฃ5000 worth of camera equipment on me, and whilst it was definitely another thing to think about, I always ensured that I had my camera bag on me at all times and got by without any issues.
+📸 NOTE: I too travelled to India with almost £5000 worth of camera equipment on me, and whilst it was definitely another thing to think about, I always ensured that I had my camera bag on me at all times and got by without any issues.

 - Wore modest clothing (kurtas, relaxed outfits).